The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Conclusion

 \acknowledgments GW would like to thank Karl Lin, Ryan Mann and Samuel Elman for helpful discussions and feedback.
+We would also like to thank the anonymous reviewers for their insightful comments that helped improve this manuscript.
 GW and MJB were supported by the ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), project number CE170100012.
 GW was supported by a scholarship from the Sydney Quantum Academy.
 This material is also in part based upon work by MJB supported by the Defense Advanced Research Projects Agency under Contract No. HR001122C0074.